- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Note: The cost of acquisition and cost of improvement does not include the benefit of indexation in the case of short-term capital gains.

-However, the gain transfer of immovable assets that are stock in trade is not considered capital gain.
+However, the short term capital gain from property that are stock in trade is not considered capital gain.
 For example, if a property dealer purchases property for sale, it is not considered to be capital gain.

-It is important for individuals to know about the tax on short-term capital gain on property, the tax exemptions available, and how to calculate the tax exemption.
-Now that you know all that you must about the short-term capital gains tax rate on property, you can calculate your STCG on sale of propert.
+It is important for individuals to know about the tax on short term capital gain on property, the tax exemptions available, and how to calculate the tax exemption.
+Now that you know all that you must about the short term capital gains tax rate on property, you can calculate your STCG on the sale of property.
 And if you find taxes complicated, you can also seek professional advice from tax experts.
 Tax2win has a team of experts having more than a decade of industry experience to help you streamline your taxes.

 Q- How much short-term capital gain is tax-free on property?